 (03) 9525 8314

-Kimmba Bilingual Learning Inc. was a not-for-profit association organised by Jo Jo Bilingual Education Program founder Mrs Marisha Theeboom and had the help of a group of volunteer mothers with professional backgrounds as committee members.
+Kimmba Bilingual Learning Inc. was a non-profit corporation formed by Mrs. Marisha Theeboom, founder of the Jo Jo Bilingual Education Program, with the help of a committee of volunteer moms with professional backgrounds.

 Tommaso Fiaschi Child Care Centre - Childcare Melbourne, Victoria

-Our programs are designed to encourage play and stimulate learning.
-Routines allow children a sense of stability and security.
-We encourage and support children to participate in all activities, irrespective of their ability, enabling them the best opportunity to develop to their full potential.
+Our programs are intended to inspire play while also stimulating learning.
+Routines provide stability and security to youngsters.
+We encourage and support children of all abilities to engage in all activities, giving them the best opportunity to develop to their full potential.

 Little Assets - Childcare Melbourne, Victoria